A Guide to the Best Things to Do in Manly

 What is Manly Beach famous for?

-Manly Beach was the location for the first World Surfing Championships held in 1964.
+The first World Surfing Championships were held at Manly Beach back in 1964.

 The Main attractions in Manly

-- Q Station – From the 1830s up to the mid-1980s, ships were quarantined here if they arrived in Sydney Harbour carrying any illness.
+Beyond the beautiful waterfront, Manly has plenty to explore.
+I always make time for a visit to the Q Station, an intriguing spot with so much history.
+From the 1830s up to the mid-1980s, ships were quarantined here if they arrived in Sydney Harbour carrying any illness.

-- North Head Sanctuary – walks, views, a war memorial and a graveyard
+- North Head Sanctuary offers walks, views, a war memorial, and a graveyard.

-- Four Pines Brewery – the first smaller brewery in the area
+- Four Pines Brewery is the first smaller brewery in the area.
+You can also take a local northern beaches brewery tour.

 - Manly Distillery – Try the local gin made with ocean botanicals

-- Manly Art Gallery – A small collection with everything from ceramics to photography
+- Manly Art Gallery has a small collection with everything from ceramics to photography.

-- Manly Environment Centre – pop in to learn more about sustainability
+- Manly Environment Centre to learn more about sustainability.

-- The Sea Nymphs’ sculpture at Fairy Bower Pool
+- The sculpture of the Sea Nymphs at Fairy Bower Pool

 The beaches of Manly